imtiazhabib17/portfolio/README.md

-### Data Scientist
+# Data Scientist
 ### Technical Skills: Python, SQL, AWS, Snowflake, MATLAB
 ### Education
-Ph.D., Physics | The University of Texas at Dallas (May 2022) M.S., Physics | The University of Texas at Dallas (December 2019) B.S., Physics | The University of Texas at Dallas (May 2017)
+-Ph.D., Physics | The University of Texas at Dallas (May 2022) -M.S., Physics | The University of Texas at Dallas (December 2019) -B.S., Physics | The University of Texas at Dallas (May 2017)
 ### Work Experience
 Data Scientist @ Toyota Financial Services (June 2022 - Present)